 Hopefully you’ve already got your ebook loaded on your favorite reader, or your paperback order is in the process of being filled right now.
 Thanks to everyone for their well-wishes, encouragement and support!
 Raven wouldn’t be here right now if not for you all!

-In case you haven’t already ordered the book, it’s available NOW in both e-book and paperback form, on various platforms:
+In case you haven’t already ordered the book, it’s available NOW in both e-book and paperback form, on various platforms (search your favorite site!):

 I’m continuing my streak of asking all of you to help me to connect with potential readers.
 Today’s focus: speaking events, podcasts and news feeds aimed at audiences who are interested in topics like diversity in tech and software.
 How do I reach people who would be interested talking about reversing stereotypes about who can succeed in software?